Intrapreneurship: History

-The first written use of the terms 'intrapreneur', 'intrapreneuring,' and 'intrapreneurship' date from a 1978 white paper, Intra-Corporate Entrepreneurship, by Gifford Pinchot III and Elizabeth S. Pinchot.
+The first written use of the terms 'intrapreneur', 'intrapreneuring', and 'intrapreneurship' date from a 1978 white paper, "Intra-Corporate Entrepreneurship", by Gifford Pinchot III and Elizabeth S. Pinchot.
 Later Norman Macrae, who read the white paper, credited the term to Gifford Pinchot III in the April 17, 1982 issue of The Economist.
 The first formal academic case study of corporate entrepreneurship or intrapreneurship was published in June 1982, as a Master's in Management thesis, by Howard Edward Haller, on the intrapreneurial creation of PR1ME Leasing within PR1ME Computer Inc. (from 1977 to 1981).
 This academic research was later published as a case study by VDM Verlag as Intrapreneurship Success: A Prime Example.

-The American Heritage Dictionary of the English Language included the term 'intrapreneur' in its 3rd 1992 Edition, with Pinchot as the originator of the concept.
-The term "intrapreneurship" was used in the popular media first in February 1985 by TIME magazine article "Here Come the Intrapreneurs" and then the same year in another major popular publication was in a quote by Steve Jobs, Apple Computer's Chairman, in an interview in the September 1985 Newsweek article, which quotes him as saying, "The Macintosh team was what is commonly known as intrapreneurship; only a few years before the term was coined — a group of people going, in essence, back to the garage, but in a large company."
+The American Heritage Dictionary of the English Language included the term 'intrapreneur' in its 3rd 1992 edition, with Pinchot as the originator of the concept.
+The term "intrapreneurship" was used in the popular media first in February 1985 by TIME magazine article "Here Come the Intrapreneurs" and then the same year in another major popular publication was in a quote by Steve Jobs, Apple Computer's Chairman, in an interview in the September 1985 Newsweek article, which quotes him as saying, "The Macintosh team was what is commonly known as intrapreneurship; only a few years before the term was coined—a group of people going, in essence, back to the garage, but in a large company."

 In the African context, intrapreneurship education started in the early 1990s at the University of Cape Town, and then at the University of Pretoria.
-Professor Antonites Alexander and later Professor Alain Ndedi were among the first scholars to conduct research in the field.
+Antonites Alexander and later Alain Ndedi were among the first scholars to conduct research in the field.

 Employee intrapreneur

-"Intrapreneurship refers to employee initiatives in organizations to undertake something new, without being asked to do so."(Ndedi, 2004).
+"Intrapreneurship refers to employee initiatives in organizations to undertake something new, without being asked to do so" (Ndedi, 2004).
 Hence, the intrapreneur focuses on innovation and creativity, and transforms an idea into a profitable venture, while operating within the organizational environment.
 Thus, intrapreneurs are Inside entrepreneurs who follow the goal of the organization.
 Intrapreneurship is an example of motivation through job design, either formally or informally.
-(See also Corporate Social Entrepreneurship: intrapreneurship within the firm which is driven to produce social capital in addition to economic capital.)
+(See also corporate social entrepreneurship: intrapreneurship within the firm which is driven to produce social capital in addition to economic capital.)

 Employees, such as marketing executives, internal professionals or perhaps those engaged in a special project within a larger firm, are encouraged to behave as entrepreneurs, even though they have the resources, capabilities and security of the larger firm to draw upon.
 Capturing a little of the dynamic nature of entrepreneurial management (trying things until successful, learning from failures, attempting to conserve resources, etc.) adds to the potential of an otherwise static organization, without exposing those employees to the risks or accountability normally associated with entrepreneurial failure.
 Alain Ndedi (2004) in his research found that there are five antecedents to intrapreneurship development within organisations.